Advertisement

 Ali-Ahmad, a Lebanese American woman, sits on a box draped with a rug, holding a cane and wearing a keffiyeh.

-Myriam Ali-Ahmad in her ‘Handala: A Celebration of Palestine’.
+Myriam Ali-Ahmad in her ‘Handala: A Celebration of Palestine.'
 (Photo by Krista Mar.)

 What happens when we break down the binary of Palestinians as terrorists or victims?
-Handala: A Celebration of Palestine decenters the Western gaze to showcase the humanity, culture, and quotidian aspects of life.
+Handala: A Celebration of Palestine de-centers the Western gaze to showcase the humanity, culture, and quotidian aspects of life.
 Written and performed by Lebanese American actor, writer, and producer Myriam Ali-Ahmad, this solo show highlights stories from Palestinians whom Ali-Ahmad interviewed.
 Proceeds from the show go to a family in Gaza who urgently needs medical care.

 A Palestinian boy and an IDF soldier

 Directed by Becca Khalil and Mahmoud AboBaker, this powerful solo show weaves together theater, storytelling, and projections.
-The show starts off strong juxtaposing two stories: a 10-year-old Palestinian boy and an IDF soldier.
+The show starts off strong, juxtaposing two stories: a 10-year-old Palestinian boy and an IDF soldier.
 The boy has wounds from living in an occupied land with impossible odds.
 Survival is an act of bravery and defiance.
-In parallel, we follow the story of a conflicted IDF solider who has been trained to follow orders and see Palestinians as less than human.
+In parallel, we follow the story of a conflicted IDF soldier who has been trained to follow orders and see Palestinians as less than human.
 He shares his inner turmoil and anguish as he starts to question some assumptions.
 Ali-Ahmad crafts both characters with care and empathy, not villainizing either one.
 Lighting design (Bless Rudisill) and live drumming and music (Mostafa Darwish and Rayhan Blankinship) provide powerful dramatic effect.

 An engaging performance